 Book an appointment online to register the birth of your baby and get a birth certificate.

-The appointment to register your baby with the registrar will be private and take around 20 minutes.
-They will ask you for details for the birth entry.
+The appointment to register your baby with the registrar will be private and take around 30 minutes.
+The registrar will ask you for details for the birth entry.
 It is very important this information is accurate.
 The registration is a legal record and is difficult to correct later.
+There may also be a fee charged to make any corrections.

 Book an appointment to register a birth